Note on the stability of planar stationary flows in an exterior domain without symmetry: Resolvent analysis in region exponentially close to the origin

-{ Here $K_0$ denotes the constant which depends on $\gamma$ and is independent of $\beta$ and $q\in(1,2]$.} In the following we use the notations in Subsections \ref{subsec.RSed.f}--\ref{subsec.RSed.b}.
+Here $K_0$ denotes the constant which depends on $\gamma$ and is independent of { $d$, $\beta$, and $q\in(1,2]$.} { The latter estimate in \eqref{est1.proof.prop.small.lambda.energy.est.resol.} is proved as follows: the zero extension of $v\in D(\mathbb{A}_V)$ to the whole plane $\R^2$, which is denoted again by $v$, is an element of $W^{1,2}(\R^2)$.
+Hence we have

+where the H\"{o}lder inequality is applied in the last line.} In the following we use the notations in Subsections \ref{subsec.RSed.f}--\ref{subsec.RSed.b}.
 Since $v|_{D}$ is a solution to the problem \eqref{RSed}, by the solution formula we have the decompositions for $v_{n}$, $|n|=1$:

 Then, in view of \eqref{decom2.proof.prop.small.lambda.energy.est.resol.}, the assertion \eqref{est1.prop.small.lambda.energy.est.resol.} follows from estimating the next three terms:

 (i) Estimate of $|\langle \omega^{\rm ed}_{f,n}, \frac{v_{r,n}}{|x|}\rangle_{L^2}|$: We fix a number $p\in(\frac{2}{\gamma'},\infty)$.
 Note that $p\in(q,\infty)$ holds since $\frac{2}{\gamma'}>2$.
 Then setting $p'= \frac{p}{p-1}\in(1,q)$ and using the H\"{o}lder inequality, we see that